She looked at him through the hazy glass, her eyes welling up.

 He really wanted to tell her, but he didn’t.
 That’ll not let her move on, that’ll make her feel guilty, that’ll ruin her life.

 Thus, when she asks “why”, he doesn’t respond.
 He can’t.

 For two hours, they just sit like that.
 Remembering the happy times, dreading the future.

 And when the guard says that the visiting time is over, he gets up and utters his first words, a pained “Forget about me and have a happy life.
 Goodbye.”

 She howls.
 Back in his cell, he does too.

 Today, when he comes to the visiting area, he talks.
-About books, the weather in New York, her life, her friends, her last year in school, about normal stuff.
+About books, the weather, her life, her friends, about normal stuff.

 This time, there are no tears.
 No goodbyes.
-Just two eighteen year olds madly in love.
+Just two people madly in love.

 This time, she doesn’t ask “why”.
 Maybe she knows, maybe she doesn’t.